-Konrad Otto, a farmer, his wife Katharina along with his mother-in-law and sister-in-law arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Johann Gottfried Seelender.
+Konrad Otto, a farmer, his wife Katharina along with his mother-in-law Katharina [surname not recorded] and sister-in-law Eva Anna (age 10) [surname not recorded] arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Johann Gottfried Seelender.

 They settled in the Volga German colony of Bangert on 1 July 1767 and are recorded there on the 1767 census in Household No. 15.

-The 1767 census records that Konrad Otto came from the German village of Mittelhausen in the region of Nassau-Usingen.
+The Oranienbaum passenger list records that Konrad Otto came from the German region of Nassau.
+The 1767 census records that he came from the German village of Mittelhausen in the region of Nassau-Usingen.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 1 (Göttingen: Göttinger Arbeitskreis, 1999): 109.